MICHAELMUNAVU83/MICHAELMUNAVU83/README.md

 #### Hey 👋 I'm MICHAEL MUNAVU a fullstack developer, who is passionate about making open-source more accessible and creating technology to solve problems 😎.
-The technologies i enjoy working with include  Javascript and React Ruby on Rails , Elixir and Phoenix for my backend development .
+The technologies i enjoy working with include  Javascript and React  Elixir and Phoenix for my backend development .
 I'm also interested in learning new things like CI/CD and Docker .